Is Post-Tension Concrete Better Than Reinforced Concrete?

 When Should You Choose Post-Tension Concrete Over Reinforced Concrete?

-PT concrete is your best bet if:
+Post-tension concrete (PT concrete) is the best choice if:

 For Post-Tension Concrete: